insight-engineers/tripadvisor-foodbot/README.md

 ## 🚀 Core Components

-- 🔍 **Vector Search**: Qdrant with FastEmbed for dense retrieval
+- Vector Search: Qdrant with FastEmbed for dense retrieval
-- 🏆 **MCDA Engine**: ELECTRE III implementation for ranking restaurants
+- MCDA Engine: ELECTRE III implementation for ranking restaurants
-- 🤖 **LLM Integration**: OpenAI API with streaming response to generate final natural responses
+- LLM Integration: OpenAI API with streaming response to generate final natural responses
-- 🗄️ **Data Layer**: BigQuery for structured data + Qdrant collections
+- Data Layer: BigQuery for structured data + Qdrant collections
-- 🧑‍💻 **Agent Framework**: LlamaIndex with custom tools and callbacks
+- Agent Framework: LlamaIndex with custom tools and callbacks

 ---

 ## ⚙️ Technical Implementation

-### 🧬 Vector Search Pipeline
+### Vector Search Pipeline

-- ⚡ FastEmbed for dense embeddings generation
+- FastEmbed for dense embeddings generation
-- 🗃️ Qdrant collections for restaurant vectors
+- Qdrant collections for restaurant vectors
-- 🔗 Hybrid search combining semantic and metadata filtering
+- Hybrid search combining semantic and metadata filtering

-### 🏅 MCDA Implementation
+### MCDA Implementation

-- 🧮 **ELECTRE III** algorithm for restaurant ranking
+- **ELECTRE III** algorithm for restaurant ranking
-- 🎚️ Custom concordance/discordance thresholds
+- Custom concordance/discordance thresholds
-- 📊 Multi-criteria evaluation:
+- Multi-criteria evaluation:
-  - 🍲 Food quality (delicious, fresh, etc.)
+    - Food quality (delicious, fresh, etc.)
-  - 💸 Price sensitivity (affordable, expensive, etc.)
+    - Price sensitivity (affordable, expensive, etc.)
-  - 🛋️ Ambience (quiet, cozy, etc.)
+    - Ambience (quiet, cozy, etc.)
-  - 🧑‍🍳 Service (friendly, fast, polite, etc.)
+    - Service (friendly, fast, polite, etc.)
-  - 📍 Distance to user location (using GPS)
+    - Distance to user location (using distance mapping)
-  - 🔎 Query matching (using `cosine similarity`)
+    - Query matching (using `cosine similarity`)

-  - 😊 Review sentiment (positive, negative, etc.)
+> Pre-processing before ranking: Convert review sentiment (positive, negative, etc.) to numerical scores, then apply ELECTRE III to rank restaurants based on user preferences.

 > [!IMPORTANT]
 > ⚡ Because **ELECTRE III** is a **decision analysis** algorithm calculated based on lots of matrix operations, it can take significant time to rank restaurants with `numpy`.
 To improve performance and user experience, we use `numba` to speed up the ranking process by compiling the `numpy`-based functions with `njit` (`@njit` - alias for `@jit(nopython=True)`).
 This enables our Python functions to run at near-C speed.